All motifs

 And I'm just getting color back into my face

-The return of colour represents recovery and returning to life after the gray/deathlike state of the relationship.
-Connected to You're Losing Me ("my face was gray") and the Renaissance painting tradition of painting the dead as gray (Lazarus).
+The return of colour represents recovery and returning to life after the grey/deathlike state of the relationship.
+Connected to You're Losing Me ("my face was gray") and the Renaissance painting tradition of painting the dead as grey (Lazarus).
 Surface form of the Rising from the Dead pattern.

 StructuralgrayrecoveryRenaissance paintingLazarusdeath and life